c3c/E-Safenet/README.md

    * Against binary files
  * Ciphertext-only attack

+All specifics and attacks are document in the [research paper](report.pdf) on E-Safenet encryption.

 ## Python scripts

 The python scripts provided can be used to encrypt and decrypt using the E-Safenet encryption, or to extract encryption keys.